AmitSamra/DataEngineering.Labs.grep/README.md

 ```
 ggrep failure -nP transaction_data_daily_event_log_20190129.dat
 ```
+-nP flag displays the line numbers where the matches occured

 Upon review, we would like to only view failures with error code SYSOFFLINE or WEAKSIGNAL.